 It produces a lot of freely available resources, most notoriously the OWASP Top Ten list which aims to identify what are the most critical risks web companies are facing.

-One of the most notable changes is the Sensitive Data Exposure renaming as Cryptographic Failures, up one place to #2 top vulnerability in the list.
+Spoiler: one of the most notable changes is the Sensitive Data Exposure renaming as Cryptographic Failures, up one place to #2 top vulnerability in the list.
 The reason invoked is that sensitive data exposure is considered a “broad symptom rather than a root cause”.
 While not a cryptographic failure, secrets leaked in version control systems belong to this category.

 The maintainers are asking for feedback, comments, and peer-reviewing from the OS community.
 You too can leave your mark and contribute here.